Zexsys-Productions/almate/README.md

 # **almate** 🌟

 almate is...
+- currently not working, school's over for CBCS!
 - an [Alma](https://getalma.com/) client.
 - an UNOFFICIAL client for Alma.
 It is not affiliated with or endorsed by Alma in any way.
 - your new favourite way to use Alma on your phone!